What is a learning disability?

 Psychotropic medication is often prescribed for people with a learning disability, autism or both with an acceptable diagnosis of a serious mental illness such as psychosis or bipolar disorder.
 STOMP also aims to ensure that medications used in this way are reviewed and monitored appropriately.

 Find out more about STOMP

-NHS England STOMP page provides accessible information for patients, families and carers about STOMP
+- NHS England STOMP page provides accessible information for patients, families and carers and health professionals about STOMP

 Useful documents to download